MaximeLionel/csapp/4_3 Sequential Y86-64 Implementations.md

 			1 : RNONE; # Don’t need register
 		];
 		```
+	* The register signal `srcB` indicates which register should be read to generate the signal `valB`.

 * Register ID `dstE` indicates the destination register for write port E, where the computed value `valE` is stored.
 	* HCL description of dstE: